Elizabeth Charlotte, Madame Palatine: Widowhood

 Elisabeth Charlotte, Duchesse d'Orléans, by André Bouys, 1700.

 On 9 June 1701, the Duke of Orléans died of a stroke at the Château de Saint-Cloud.
 Earlier, he had a heated argument with his brother at the Château de Marly about the conduct of his son—who was also Louis XIV's son-in-law.
 He left only debts, and Liselotte wisely renounced their common property.
 In his will, which was published publicly in the Mercure galant and the Gazette d’Amsterdam, he did not mention his wife.
 Liselotte personally burned the love letters he had exchanged with his lovers so that they would not fall into the hands of the notaries: "...in the boxes I locked up all the letters the boys wrote to him, and then spent them unread so that it might not come into contact with others".
 She wrote to her aunt Sophia: "I must confess that I was much more saddened than I am if Monsieur had not done so böße officien (that is, 'bad services') to the King".
-Her attitude towards the deceased's mignons was no longer prudish, but rather serene: when she was reported in 1702 that the Earl of Albemarle, lover of the recently deceased King William III of England, almost died of heartache, she remarked dryly: "We have not seen such friends here with my lord...".
+Her attitude towards the deceased's mignons was no longer prudish, but rather serene: when she was reported in 1702 that the Earl of Albemarle, the close friend and associate of the recently deceased King William III of England, almost died of heartache, she remarked dryly: "We have not seen such friends here with my lord...".